aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     Python exception:
         ModuleNotFoundError: No module named 'does_not_exist'

-    A ModuleNotFoundError exception indicates that you
+    A `ModuleNotFoundError` exception indicates that you
     are trying to import a module that cannot be found by Python.
     This could be because you misspelled the name of the module or because it is not installed on your computer.

     Likely cause based on the information given by Python:
-        In your program, the name of the module that cannot be found is 'does_not_exist'.
+        In your program, the name of the module that cannot be found is `does_not_exist`.

     Execution stopped on line 6 of file 'TESTS:\except\test_module_not_found_error.py'.